2012 Ford Mustang Review

 From a performance standpoint, it’s hard to go wrong with the 2012 Ford Mustang.
 Consumer Guide says, “Any Mustang offers an attractive blend of performance, swagger, value, and surprising usability.”

-Most other reviewers also agree that with the Mustang, you get a lot for your money.
+Most other critics also agree that with the Mustang, you get a lot for your money.
 A new V6 was introduced on the 2011 model, which not only offered substantially more power, but also excellent fuel economy.
 While the Mustang may not be the most agile when compared with smaller affordable sports cars like the Mazda Miata, it’s nimbler than competing muscle cars like the Chevrolet Camaro and Dodge Challenger.

 However, that doesn’t mean there isn’t room for improvement.
 Although higher trim levels have decent interior quality, reviewers frequently note that base models make liberal use of exposed hard plastics.
 Many recommend opting for the premium trim, which corrects these issues, albeit at a higher price.